If you want your website to engage your audience, monitor your Bounce Rate and make adjustments to improve it.

-Jim clicked on a link to your About page.
-He spent 5 minutes on the page reading all about you and then closed the page.
+Jim clicks on a link to your About page.
+He spends 5 minutes on the page reading all about you and then closes the page.

-Since Google measured one tracked event (visiting the page), and no clicks to any other pages or links, Google recorded no time spent on the page.
-Google can’t measure the time Jim spent reading about you because he didn’t click a link or do something else measurable, such as submitting a form.
+Google measures one tracked event (visiting the page), and no clicks to any other pages or links on your website.
+Google can’t record the time Jim spent reading about you because he didn’t click a link or do something else measurable, such as submitting a form.

-Even though he spent 5 minutes on your page, you will see a time of 0:00.
-And your bounce rate for this session would be 100%.
+Even though he spent 5 minutes on your page, Google will clock it at 0:00.
+Your bounce rate for this session is 100%.

-Lisa clicked on a link to your About page.
-She also spent 5 minutes reading about you.
-Then, she saw a fascinating list of blog articles and clicked a link to read one.
+Lisa clicks a link to your About page.
+She also spends 5 minutes reading about you.
+Then, she sees a fascinating list of blog articles and clicks a link to read one.

-Google creates a timestamp when the second event occurs.
-They log the duration as 5:00.
-The bounce rate for this session would be 0% yielding a 50% average bounce rate for the visits from Jim and Lisa.
+Google creates a timestamp when the second click (measurable event) occurs.
+Google logs the time spent on your About page as 5:00.
+The bounce rate for this session is 0%.

 What this means for you